Safe Harbor Statement under the Private Securities Litigation Reform Act of 1995

 These statements are based on certain assumptions and analyses made by White Mountains in light of its experience and perception of historical trends, current conditions and expected future developments, as well as other factors believed to be appropriate in the circumstances.
 However, whether actual results and developments will conform to its expectations and predictions is subject to risks and uncertainties that could cause actual results to differ materially from expectations, including:

-- the risks that are described from time to time in White Mountains’s filings with the Securities and Exchange Commission, including but not limited to White Mountains’s Annual Report on Form 10-K for the fiscal year ended December 31, 2019;
+- the risks that are described from time to time in White Mountains’s filings with the Securities and Exchange Commission, including but not limited to White Mountains’s Annual Report on Form 10-K for the fiscal year ended December 31, 2019 and in Item 1A.
+Risk Factors of White Mountains’s Quarterly Report on Form 10-Q for the period ended September 30, 2020;

 - business opportunities (or lack thereof) that may be presented to it and pursued;

-- actions taken by ratings agencies from time to time, such as financial strength or credit ratings downgrades or placing ratings on negative watch;
+- actions taken by ratings agencies, such as financial strength or credit ratings downgrades or placing ratings on negative watch;

 - the continued availability of capital and financing;

-- deterioration of general economic, market or business conditions, including due to outbreaks of contagious disease (including COVID-19) and corresponding mitigation efforts;
+- deterioration of general economic, market or business conditions, including due to outbreaks of contagious disease (including the COVID-19 pandemic) and corresponding mitigation efforts;

 - competitive forces, including the conduct of other insurers;